facebookresearch/simmc/README.md

 | Output | Belief state for current user utterance |
 | Metrics | Intent F1, Slot F1 |

+Please check the [task input](./TASK_INPUTS.md) file for a full description of inputs for each subtask.

 ### Evaluation

 For the DSTC9 SIMMC Track, we will do a two phase evaluation as follows.